kevinnguyen2208/Booking/README.md

 - The bookingTime property should be a 24-hour time (00:00 - 23:59)
 - Bookings can be stored in-memory, it is fine for them to be forgotten when the application is restarted.
 - **Further assumption**: Booking time must be of minute 00 or 30.
 Doesn’t make sense when booking is made at 13:21.
+- **Added feature**: GET request to get all existing bookings, to showcase ViewModel Mapper and adherent to MVC pattern.

 ## Features